AlexHYF/KancolleUtils/README.md

 ### What's KanColle

 Kan Colle (Kantai Collection) is a sea war simulating games in which you act as an admiral and lead <del>your wifes</del> the fleet girls (艦娘) to fight against the Abyssal Fleets (深海棲艦).
 KanColle is a browser based game with a very poor user-interface, since Kensuke Tanaka is such a hard core Navy maniac that he believes feeding players shit is the best way to express his love to IJN.
-Therefore to companste the poor UI, many plugins have been developed to help the players out.
+Therefore to compansate the poor UI, many plugins have been developed to help the players out.
 This project is aiming at making the development of Kancolle plugins easier.

 ### What to do